Need Help?

 Remember that your Launchpad password expires every 60 days, regardless of the Guest Account End Date.

-1. Click the Reset Password link next to "Having trouble logging in?"
+1. Click the Reset Password link next to "Having trouble logging in with your NASA username and password?"

 2. Enter the email address associated with your Guest account.
 An email with a link to reset your password will be sent